KevJord76/portfolio-project-3/README.md

 ### Solved Bugs

 - I had to use a time delay when displaying the menu options error messages.
-As I was clearing the screen, the error message was not displaying, I included a 2 second pause to allow the error message to display on the screen
+As I was clearing the screen, the error message was not displaying, I included a 2 second pause to allow the error message to display on the screen.
+I imported the time library to implement this requirement
 - I noticed that when I deployed my project the output was too close to the left hand edge of the terminal screen, I had to include a space character to move the output to the right slightly
 - I also noticed when I deployed my project the output was too close to the top of the terminal screen, I had to include a carriage return to move the output down one line
 - I had to remember that my dictionaries and lists used zero indexing.
 I was selecting the wrong category until I subtracted one from my index variable